Recipients shall be selected using the following criteria in no particular order of preference:

 Q1.
 Who is eligible for a Leo Adler Scholarship?

 A. Graduates of North Powder High School, Union County, Oregon and of all the high schools located in Baker County, Oregon who at the time of their graduation are residents of Baker County or attend North Powder High School.
 In addition, the trustee is authorized to make scholarships grants to recipients of general equivalency diplomas (GED’s) issued by a duly accredited institution in Oregon, provided that the recipient is a resident of North Powder School District or Baker County at the time of receiving the diploma.

 Q2.
 Where do I get an application?

 Q3.
 How do I submit my application?

 A. You must start with your email for your username.
 Please choose a generic email where you can receive information because all applications are stored under this name, including renewals.
 Please store your password carefully, we cannot recover it if lost.
-Applications must be submitted online between January 1 and April 1st.
+Applications must be submitted online between January and April (exact dates tdb each year).

 Q4.
 How long am I eligible to receive a Leo Adler Scholarship?